-- MPTCP, MPQUIC and ATSSS-LL with any Steering Mode (i.e. any Steering Mode allowed for ATSSS-LL) in the downlink and MPTCP, MPQUICand ATSSS-LL with Active-Standby in the uplink,
+- MPTCP, MPQUICUDP, MPQUIC-IP, MPQUIC-E and ATSSS-LL with any Steering Mode (i.e. any Steering Mode allowed for ATSSS-LL) in the downlink and MPTCP, MPQUIC-UDP, MPQUIC-IP, MPQUIC-Eand ATSSS-LL with Active-Standby in the uplink;

+Editor’s Note: The above ATSSS capability of the MA PDU session is FFS and it may be updated once TS 23.501 [2] has specified it.